-Once in a while it’s time to review and go in search of all things new – and what better place than Paris, my haunt for the last 15 years?….
+C’est Si Bon ~ Once in a while it’s time to review and go in search of all things new – and what better place than Paris, my haunt for the last 15 years…

-I just don’t seem to get enough of this city.
-It brims with inspiration, from the architecture to the detail on the manhole cover lids, to an array of new florals, to exciting and innovative window displays, to the 100 different ways Parisian women wear and fold a scarf, the detail that goes into the wrapping of all things purchased, the variety of baguette… I can continue until the cows come home.
+I just can't seem to get enough of this city.
+It brims with inspiration, from the architecture to the detail on the manhole cover lids, to an array of new florals; from exciting and innovative window displays, to the 100 different ways Parisian women wear and fold a scarf.
+Then, the detail that goes into the wrapping of all things purchased, the variety of baguette… I could continue until the cows come home.

-It is this eye for detail that each and every wedding coordinator should have.
-It is this very inquisitive mind that yearns for constant inspiration that every coordinator should possess.
-It is this very reason that if he or she has this knowledge, the coordinator is able to present clients with fresh new ideas.
-This is why one needs to know about the diversity, the variety and the cutting edge trends that are happening abroad!
+It is this eye for detail that each and every wedding coordinator should have; this inquisitive mind that yearns for constant inspiration that every coordinator should possess.
+If he or she has this knowledge, they're able to present clients with fresh new ideas - which is why one needs to know about the diversity, the variety and the cutting edge trends that are happening abroad.

-Clients can rest assured that we endeavor to bring them variety, freshness and cutting edge creativity to all their Big Days.
-We do this by ensuring that our creative cup overflows with constant fresh input from abroad.
-We ensure that this creativity benefits each and every client we work with.
+Clients can rest assured that we will bring them variety, freshness and cutting edge creativity to all their Big Days.
+We do this by ensuring that our creative cup overflows with constant fresh input from abroad and ensure that this creativity benefits each and every client we work with.